finos/perspective/docs/md/concepts.md

   empty.
 - With a dataset in a supported format;  in this case, a `schema` is inferred from the dataset's structure upon initialization.
-Perspective supports a variety of table-like data structures in Python and Javascript such as CSV, `pandas.DataFrame` and JSON; see the language specific API documentation for a comprehensive list of supported formats.
+Perspective supports a variety of table-like data structures in Python and JavaScript such as CSV, `pandas.DataFrame` and JSON; see the language specific API documentation for a comprehensive list of supported formats.